jbertscher/ga-bigquery/README.md

 # ga-bigquery

-Functions that make use of pandas.read_gbp function to load and combine Google Analytics data sitting in different views in BigQquery into a single pandas DataFrame.
+Wrappers for pandas.read_gbp to load and combine Google Analytics data sitting in different views in BigQuery into a single pandas DataFrame.